rmzelle/writing/docs/translating-locale-files.rst

 request.
 For details, see the `instructions on submitting CSL styles
 <https://github.com/citation-style-language/styles/wiki/Submitting-Styles>`_.
 If
-you edit a locale file on your own computer, use a suitable plain text editor (not a word processor).
+you edit a locale file on your own computer, use a suitable plain text editor such as TextWrangler for OS X, Notepad++ for Windows, or jEdit.

 Translating Locale Files
 ~~~~~~~~~~~~~~~~~~~~~~~~

 When translating locale files, leave the overall structure of the locale file
 untouched.
 It makes life easier for us if you don't remove existing elements,
-introduce new ones, or move stuff around.
+introduce new ones, or move stuff around (exceptions are discussed below).

 xml:lang
 ^^^^^^^^

 At the top of the locale file you'll find the ``locale`` root element.
-It has an
+The value
-attribute, ``xml:lang``.
-The value of this attribute ("en-US" in the example
+of its ``xml:lang`` attribute should be set to the same language code used in
-below) should be set to the same language code used in the file name of the
+the file name of the locale file.
+For the locales-en-US.xml locale file, this is
-locale file.
+"en-US":

 .. sourcecode:: xml